eProsima/Fast-DDS-docs/docs/fastdds/library_overview/library_overview.rst

 ================

-Fast DDS is an efficient and high-performance implementation of the DDS specification, a data-centric communications midddleware (DCPS) for distributed application software.
+Fast DDS is an efficient and high-performance implementation of the DDS specification, a data-centric communications middleware (DCPS) for distributed application software.
-This section reviews the architecture, operation and key concepts of Fast DDS.
+This section reviews the architecture, operation and key features of Fast DDS.

 Architecture
 ------------